 - Log in to the command line on the GroundWork server and become root.

 - Change to the /usr/local/groundwork directory, where you will see the directory named for the prior patch level, e.g. if rolling back to 4114:

 - Execute the rollback script:

+You must access the restore script from the parent directory, not the same directory as the script itself.
 You will once again need to provide the postgres user password.

 If you have installed patch 4111, which was briefly available, it contains a flaw that must be addressed with a command to correct table ownership.
 This is only necessary if you installed patch 4111.
 You can do this step at any time including before or after applying 4118 or 4122.

 The symptom that this is necessary is evident as failure to do backups and a similar error when you try to do a build instance: